open-education-hub/web-security/framework-api-vulnerabilities/slides/slides.md

 * Broken Function Level Authorization

-* Can send requests to endpoints that you should not have access to
+* Can request information from an endpoint that you are not supposed to have access to

 ---